ss4328/Machine-Learning/readme.md

-# Shiv Suhane - My exploration of AI
+# An Open Exploration of Artificial intelligence

 ## About
-This is a repository that I've created to track my progress in AI/Data Science related topics in order to organise my knowledge and goals.
-I've created this repository to organize/retrieve my ML/AI work, and to create study material for others in the same boat.
+This is a repository that I've created to track my progress in AI/Data Science related topics in order to organise and share encountered information and knowledge.
+The goal of this repo is to organize/retrieve my ML/AI work, and to share the study material for others in the same boat.

 ## Table of contents
 - [About](#about)